percona/psmysql-docs/docs/fido-authentication-plugin.md

 The user creates an account with the `PASSWORDLESS_USER_ADMIN` privilege and the `CREATE USER` privilege.

 The first element of the `authentication_policy` value must be an asterisk(*).
 Do not start with the plugin name.
-For information about configuring the `authentication policy` value, see [Configuring the Multifactor Authentication Policy](https://dev.mysql.com/doc/refman/8.0/en/multifactor-authentication.html#multifactor-authentication-policy).
+[Configuring the `authentication policy` value](https://dev.mysql.com/doc/refman/8.1/en/multifactor-authentication.html#multifactor-authentication-policy) has more information.

 You must include the `INITIAL AUTHENTICATION IDENTIFIED BY` clause in the `CREATE USER` statement.
 The server does accept the statement without the clause but the account is unusable because the user cannot connect to the server to register the device.